 During this time also, abandonment was so common that orphanages were literally overrun.
 The governments were spending so much money on these children that the only sensible thing to do was to change one’s attitude from seeing these children as a waste to seeing them as an exploitable economic resource.
 These children were trained to be slaves to the country.
 It was believed that by giving them a second chance at life, they were obliged to the state.
 They were therefore trained as soldiers for militia and trained in the most basic life skills so that they may be sent to populate new colonies in places like Canada and America.

 It is important to note that at this time, up until the middle of the 18th century, marriage was NOT an affair of the heart.
 In fact it was greatly looked down on.
 It was not until the 19th century that it was even considered acceptable to grieve the death of a spouse.
-In the 18th century, children were treated as dolls, a thing with no soul of it’s own.
+In the 18th century, children were treated as dolls, a thing with no soul of its own.
 Both paternal and maternal relationship with the child was entirely narcissistic.
 The treatment of the children was a direct result of the incredible inequality shown due to the child’s sex, birth order and any number of other factors involved.
-Maternal love was not natural and spontaneous at all.

 In the middle of the 1700s, thinkers like Jean Jacques Rousseau launched the idea of a family founded on mother’s love in which there were a concrete collection of obligations that amounted to a mother being a good mother or not.
 A radical change took place where mothers were told to be mothers first and foremost and were reminded of their obligation to breast feed and care for their children.
 They accomplished this change in maternal attitude by promising women that their only hope of societal esteem and happiness was to make themselves indispensable to the family and society by being one thing and one thing only: Mothers.
 Suddenly, they were expected to subordinate their self interest for the sake of their children’s.
 And they were told that to the opposite, they would suffer grave consequences for neglecting this god given duty.
 Motherhood became a matter of expected personal sacrifice.